TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 6/Proverbs 6.30.md

 ---

-Men do not despise a thief, if he steal To satisfy himself when he is hungry:
+Men don't despise a thief, if he steals to satisfy himself when he is hungry: